 Coordinates is a new, ongoing, collaborative public AR art exhibition that exists on 4th Wall and invites the viewer to be physically present at specific locations.
 This project was created out of the desire to use technology as a subversive form of resistance, and aims to inspire thoughtful dialogue and expand our understanding of public art.

-Invited collaborating artists choose their work of art to be translated into AR, where they would like it placed for its conceptual or historical significance, and/ or its relationship to the artwork itself.
+Invited collaborating artists choose works of art to be translated into AR, where they would like it placed for its conceptual or historical significance, and/or its relationship to the artwork itself.
 Each artist is credited as their image appears onscreen.
-Additional artists and sites will be added regularly, so make sure to check the News section of the app or the Coordinates page map for updates.
+Additional artists and sites are added regularly, so make sure to check the News section of the app or the Coordinates page map for updates.
 Learn how to use the feature here.

 Julie Weitz “My Golem” (2018): Go to: The United Nations Building, New York City

 Julie Weitz reimagines the Jewish myth of artificial intelligence as a contemporary female golem grappling with issues of anti-Semitism, gender inequality, xenophobia and digital culture.
 While golem literally means “shapeless mass” in Hebrew, Weitz’s heroine is a modern multitasker who fearlessly jumps between cinematic, artistic and theatrical traditions including Yiddish theater, silent film, feminist performance art, slapstick comedy and drag.
 Her facile Jewish imagination illuminates the injustices of our time while fashioning a spiritual reservoir for hope and survival.
 At the United Nations Headquarters, My Golem lifts the world up as a reminder that the UN’s mission is to maintain international peace and promote human rights for all people.